Application process

 Application is submitted through our application form.
 You must submit one application per study program you are applying for.
 You can change the priority order at any time after submitting the application.
 The applications are processed in the order they are received.

-1. Please upload documentation of residence permit from where you have been living for the past six months, unless you have citizenship within the countries from which we accept applicants.
-You have to upload this proof before we can start proceeding your application.
+1. Upload documentation of your residence permit from the past six months, unless you have citizenship in one of the countries listed in “When is the application deadline?”
+This proof is required before we can process your application.

-2. To see what other documentation you need to upload, please see the admission criteria here.
+2. Check the admission criteria here to see what other documentation you need to upload.

-3. When you have submitted your application, please upload all needed documents in our application portal.
+3. Once you’ve submitted your application, upload all required documents in our application portal.

 a.
-If you have the documentation available in a digital platform, you can take a screenshot and upload it with your pc/Mac/mobile.
+If your documentation is available on a digital platform, take a screenshot and upload it via PC/Mac/mobile.

 b.
-If you have the documentation printed out, please take a photo or scan the documentation before you upload it.
+If your documentation is printed, take a photo or scan it before uploading.

-4. Documents submitted must be official and in English or a Scandinavian language.
-If your documents are in any other language, please submit both your original documents and a certified English translation.
+4. Documents must be official and in English or a Scandinavian language.
+If your documents are in another language, submit both the original documents and a certified English translation.

-5. If you already have your education approved by NOKUT, please upload this in your application.
+5. If NOKUT has already approved your education, upload the approval in your application.

-Noroff reserves the right to request official copies of all documentation and/or contact the educational institution issuing the documents to verify authenticity as part of the evaluation for admission.
+Noroff reserves the right to request official copies of documents and/or contact the issuing institution to verify authenticity during the admission evaluation.

 You can see how much the tuition fee is by looking at the specific program you want to study.